butla/ha_postgres_experiments/report.md

 Questions
 ==========

-* can we have a single cluster geographically distributed?
-    * in yugabyte, only one cluster can be primary, others are read replicas
 * what risk are we alleviating by the secondary DC?
 When was the tower down last time?
   What does it mean when the system goes down?
-The routing that  ,
+The routing that will be set up by the system can live on its own for 10 seconds, right?

 Problems